Javascript n'est pas activé !

 Revolution period gorgets.

-An other one is very close but on right motto is "l'Union fait notre force".
-We called it Union makes Force...may the force be with you!
+An other one is very close but on right motto is "l'Union fait notre force"...may the force be with you!

 We named the last one joined hands.